litvinab/cronos/README.md

 Crontab record example to call other services (`./docker/cronos/crontabs`content):

-`*/1 * * * * docker exec -t your-service-name sh /shell/any-command.sh`
+`*/1 * * * * docker exec -t your-service-name sh any-cli-command.sh`

 Pay attention:
-- crontab file should have `./docker/cronos/crontabs/root` name to make it work;
+- crontab file should have the `root` name to make it work (it's placed under the `./docker/cronos/crontabs` folder in the example above);
-- make sure that `/shell/any-command.sh`is working inside the `app` container; Permissions error can be found;
+- `sh any-cli-command.sh`command should work inside the `app` container; Permissions error can be found;
-- make sure that `docker exec -t your-service-name sh /shell/any-command.sh` is working during the direct call at host machine;
+- `docker exec -t your-service-name sh any-cli-command.sh` command should work during the direct call at docker-hosted machine;

 Example of the project can be found here:
 [litvinab/cronos-example](https://github.com/litvinab/cronos-example)